synnguyen/portfolio/README.md

 # Analytics portfolio

-### Project - Bike Sales Dashboard - Excel (https://github.com/synnguyen/excel/blob/main/Excel%20Project%20Dataset.xlsx)
+### Project - Bike Sales Analysis - Excel (https://github.com/synnguyen/excel/blob/main/Excel%20Project%20Dataset.xlsx)

 This was the project I did for my personal research paper, where I performed the data cleaning process, pivot table, and dashboard creation in Excel for a bike sales dataset.